JohanMabille/offsite-jupyter-overview/index.md

 - Official Jupyter frontend
 - Run in the browser by default
-- Jupyter AI: Copilot-like features coming to JupyterLab: `pip install jupyter-ai`
+- Jupyter AI: ChatGPT-like features coming to JupyterLab: `pip install jupyter-ai`
 - Demo?

 ---